kidproquo/supertab/README.md

-Simple FireFox addon (inspired by LastTab).
+Simple Firefox addon (inspired by LastTab, which sadly doesn't work anymore).
+Addon provides a list of tabs in MRU order.
+Triggered by Ctrl-Tab or Alt-Tab.